 Abnormal cells can develop in the cervix in women under 25, but more often than not, these cells spontaneously resolve themselves without requiring any treatment.
 Inviting women aged 25 and over is thought to prevent unnecessary and invasive treatments and procedures.

-Do I still need a cervical smear test if I have had the HPV vaccination?
+Do I still need a test if I have had the HPV vaccination?